Mikejo5000/vsts-docs-pr/docs/navigation/work-with-favorites.md

 ---
 title: Work with favorites
-titleSuffix: VSTS & TFS
+titleSuffix: Azure CodeX
-description: Use favorites to quickly open a view or page within the web portal for VSTS and Team Foundation Server (TFS) ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid:
+description: Use favorites to quickly open a view or page within the web portal for Azure CodeX, CodeVault, CodePlan, or CodeLaunch
+ms.technology: vs-devops-wit
+ms.prod: vs-devops-alm
+ms.assetid: